mahmud-sajib/Django-Ecommerce-API/README.md

 ## Feedback

-Feel free to send me feedback on [Twitter](https://twitter.com/MahmudSajib18) or [file an issue](https://github.com/mahmud-sajib/DRF-Ecommerce-API/issues/new).
+Feel free to [file an issue](https://github.com/mahmud-sajib/DRF-Ecommerce-API/issues/new).
 If you wish to contribute, please feel free to do so!